 As you can see, there are many and varied potential online jobs for disabled veterans that could be exactly the thing that you are looking for.

-Here are a few other military support websites that will have further information and support resources for disabled veterans both in the US and in the UK:
+Here are a few other military support websites that will have further information and support resources for disabled veterans as you look for online jobs for disabled veterans:

 I hope you find this article helpful in your goal of creating a new life for yourself!